 Step 9: Create actionplans

-When you have completed the survey, presented your findings to the organisation and management we recommend you sit down in a designated group of people from your organisation to create actionplans based on the survey results.
+Once the survey has been completed and you have presented your findings to the relevant parties, we recommend that you sit down in a designated group of people from your organisation and create action plans based on the survey results.

 In order to keep your employees and customers engaged and happy, it’s a good idea to show that any feedback received is being taken seriously.
 There is no shame in getting a low score on a survey, as long as you show an interest in improving.
-It can be a very good boost for employees and customers to see that you have made your survey, took your time to analyse it and have made adjustments in order to improve.
-An issue that is identified and solved can have a big impact on employee and customer loyalty.
+It can be a very good boost for employees and customers to see that you have distributed your survey, taken your time to analyse it and have then made adjustments in order to improve.
+An issue that is identified and solved can have a big, positive impact on employee and customer loyalty.

-The best way to display that you value your customers’/employees’ opinions is by showing them signs that you are listening.
+The best way to demonstrate that you value your customers’/employees’ opinions is by showing them signs that you are listening.
 If the respondents of a survey do not feel like their opinions matter, they are less likely to respond to one of your surveys the next time they receive one.

-- Prioritise – Choose 2-3 different areas that need improvement for your group to keep as their main priority.
+- Prioritise: Choose 2-3 different areas that need improvement and prioritise those in the group discussions.

-- Decide – Select possible solutions: What needs to be done?
+- Decide: Select possible solutions: What needs to be done?
 Who should be responsible?
-When is it supposed to be done?
+When is the deadline?

 - Implement: How and when are you going to follow up on your actions?

 Close the loop!

 When you have done your survey and completed all the steps, remember that feedback management is an ongoing process.
-Just because you have finished your survey it does not mean that you do not need to think about until next year.
-You will get a lot of important feedback by doing short pulse-surveys throughout the year.
-Perhaps via an API or monthly/quarterly survey as a part of the follow-up process.
+Just because you have finished your survey it does not mean that you don’t need to think about feedback again until next year.
+You can continue to gather a lot of important feedback by doing short pulse surveys throughout the year.
+For example, via an API or monthly/quarterly surveys as a part of the follow-up process.

-The work is ongoing and in order for you to get the most accurate and up-to-date results we recommend you to follow this process:
+The work is ongoing and in order for you to get the most accurate and up-to-date results we recommend the following process: